 When you return to historic Williams, take a walk on the wild side on the outskirts of town at Bearizona Wildlife Park in Williams, Ariz., on Route 66 just 60 miles south of the Grand Canyon’s South Rim.
 It may be your one opportunity in your life to see a white buffalo.

-“You can see animals up-close that you normally couldn’t,” says Diana Roggenbuck of Bearizona.
+“You can see animals up-close that you normally couldn’t,” says Diana Roggenbuck, who worked at Bearizona for years before retiring.
 “We rescue about 50 percent of our animals and give them homes when they no longer can live in the wild.
 It’s about education and fun.”